hedmana/chess/README.md

 - SFML-2.5.1 (included in the repo)

 ## Build instructions (Linux)
-The project is compiled using CMake.
+The project is built and compiled using CMake.
 Included is a bash script that handles the build process.
 The install script contains the following code:

 ```bash
 #!/bin/sh